JasonBoyett/SU_database_utility/readme.md

 # Database Creator
 This tool will help you create a SQLight database.
-This tool was originally created for Schreiner University's Into to Databases class but is open and available to the public.
-In order to use this tool please clone this repo to your local machine or online editor and follow the instructions below.
+This tool was created for Schreiner University's Intro to Databases class but is open and available to the public.
+To use this tool please clone this repo to your local machine or online editor and follow the instructions below.

 ---